dilshankarunarathne/design-patterns/README.md

 any other parts of the car.
 So, the car is a **_loosely-coupled_** system.

 Our applications should be the same way.
+Interfaces can be used to build losely-coupled classes.